shantoroy/shantoroy.github.io/_posts/2022-09-26-groupplot-in-python-pandas.md

 ---
 layout: single
 title: "How to Plot Group-plots in Python"
 excerpt:  "Learn how to create beautiful group-plots in Python with this step-by-step guide.
-With examples using Matplotlib and Pandas, you can master the art of visualizing complex data sets in no time."
+With examples using Matplotlib and Pandas, you can master the art of visualizing complex data sets from dataframes in no time."
-seo_title:  Your  meta  title
+seo_title:  "How to Plot Group-Plots in Python: A Step-by-Step Guide"
-seo_description:  Your  meta  description
+seo_description:  "Discover how to create suitable group-plots in Python using Matplotlib and Pandas.
+Follow our expert tutorial and learn how to visualize complex data sets with ease."
 header:
   image: "https://live.staticflickr.com/65535/52479338640_f66fd4ee41_o.png"
   teaser: "https://live.staticflickr.com/65535/52479338640_f66fd4ee41_o.png"